julioartorres/northshelf-sales-analytics/README.md

 python python/generate_data.py
 2. Set up MySQL
 - Open MySQL Workbench
-- Run sql/create_tables.sql to create the database and tables
+- Run `sql/create_tables.sql` to create the database and tables
-- Import the 4 CSVs from data/raw/ using the Table Data Import Wizard
+- Import the 4 CSVs from `data/raw/` using the Table Data Import Wizard
 3. Run SQL analysis
-- Run sql/analysis_queries.sql in MySQL Workbench
+- Run `sql/analysis_queries.sql` in MySQL Workbench
 - This creates 3 VIEWs used by Power BI
 4. Clean the data in Python
 pip install mysql-connector-python sqlalchemy
 Update DB_PASSWORD in clean_data.py
 python python/clean_data.py
-Cleaned CSVs are saved to data/cleaned/.
+Cleaned CSVs are saved to `data/cleaned/`.
 5. Open the Power BI dashboard
-- Open NorthShelf_Dashboard.pbix in Power BI Desktop
+- Open `NorthShelf_Dashboard.pbix` in Power BI Desktop
-- If prompted, update the data source path to your local data/cleaned/ folder
+- If prompted, update the data source path to your local `data/cleaned/` folder

 ### Key Findings